Nested queries

 Describes nested queries in Optimizely Search & Navigation and how to add fields as nested types.

 Nested queries in Optimizely Search & Navigation let you query an object and filter it on a collection marked as "nested."
-This is particularly useful in solutions with Optimizely Customized Commerce and Optimizely Search & Navigation, to manage search queries in large catalog structures.
+Nested queries are useful in solutions with Optimizely Customized Commerce and Optimizely Search & Navigation, to manage search queries in large catalog structures.

 Nested field and types